Company logo of Berger Maritiem.

 The depicted cruise ship serves as an example for which the air lubrication system could be suitable.

 Air lubrication reduces the hydrodynamic friction between the ship’s hull and the water by injecting air bubbles under the hull.
 This leads to lower fuel costs and reduced CO2-emissions.
 This environmentally friendly technology can reduce friction by up to 80% and achieve fuel savings of 10-20%.
 Moreover, it helps ships comply with the stringent international standards for energy efficiency and carbon reduction, such as the Energy Efficiency Design Index (EEDI), the Energy Efficiency Existing Ship Index (EEXI), and the Carbon Intensity Indicator (CII).
-Discover the air lubrication system from our partner GILLS, which utilizes advanced microbubble technology to improve a ship’s efficiency by up to 15%.
+Discover the air lubrication system from our partner, which utilizes advanced microbubble technology to improve a ship’s efficiency by up to 15%.

 Air Lubrication System for Ships